mayflower/puppet-dev-env/README.md

-# puppet-env-ng
+# puppet-dev-env

 A vagrant environment to ease the pain of developing manifests & modules.

 ## Setup

-In order to use this you need to:
+In order to use this you need the following directories (and appropriate sources ;):

-  * Put your manifests in ./manifests
+* manifests
-  * Put your modules in ./modules
+* modules
+* templates
+* files

 Wether you `git clone`, `ln -s` or `cp` them doesn't matter.